cryspen/libcrux/proofs/fstar/README.md

 via diff files.

 Whenever the rust code changes, the extracted F* code in `extraction` changes as well.
-The CI then apply the diff files: if the patch process fails or if the resulting patched F* doesn't typecheck, the CI fails.
+The CI then applies the diff files: if the patch process fails or if the resulting patched F* doesn't typecheck, the CI fails.

 The bash script `./patches.sh` takes care of the diffs:
  - `./patches.sh create` creates patches out of the `extraction*` folders;
- - `./patches.sh apply` drops the `extraction-edited` and `extraction-secret-independent` folders and re-create them out of the `extraction-edited.patch` and `extraction-secret-independent.patch` files.
+ - `./patches.sh apply` drops the `extraction-edited` and `extraction-secret-independent` folders and re-creates them out of the `extraction-edited.patch` and `extraction-secret-independent.patch` files.